Additional educational needs

 Pupils with Disabilities and Accessibility Arrangements

 The school works closely with support service providers to ensure that children with disabilities are fully supported during their admission process.
-The SEND Co-ordinator, Mrs Robinson, liaises closely with previous schools (where applicable), receiving teachers, support staff and with parents/carers, in order to ensure that the school has in place the specialist equipment required to meet the specific needs of all pupils.
+The SEND Co-ordinator, Mrs Pearce, liaises closely with previous schools (where applicable), receiving teachers, support staff and with parents/carers, in order to ensure that the school has in place the specialist equipment required to meet the specific needs of all pupils.
 Lessons are adapted wherever possible to ensure inclusion takes place, for example, during PE and swimming.
 The school is a single storey building with a simple layout, good access throughout and no internal steps.
 There are handrails and ramps where they are needed.

 Special educational needs

 The Special Educational Needs Code of Practice 2001 recognises that there are four broad areas:-